egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 click Finish and Save the records.

 It'll take a few minutes for these changes to be saved.
-To check if the DS records have been created query the nameservers of your TLD.
+To check if the DS records have been created, query the nameservers of your TLD.
 Instead of finding the TLD's nameservers we can do a `dig +trace` which is much simpler.